New to Calvary?

 Four Scripture readings: Following the pattern of Jewish synagogue worship, readings follow a set pattern for what will be read when.
 Our pattern is to read a portion of the Old Testament, followed by a portion of a Psalm and then a reading from a New Testament epistle, or letter.
 We stand for the Gospel reading to show the particular importance we place on Jesus’ words and actions.

 The Sermon: Having someone comment on the scripture readings goes back to the earliest days of Christianity and to the Jewish Synagogue worship which preceded it.
 Preaching was rare during the Middle Ages, but was put back into a place of honor in the reformation of the Church in the 1500s.
 Since 1549, a sermon has been required at every Eucharist service.

 The Creed: Originally the entire service was viewed as our confession of faith.
 But, since the Sixth Century, the church has recited the Nicene Creed at the Eucharist.
 The word creed comes from the Latin credo for "I believe."
 Sometimes we vary between the Nicene Creed and the Apostles Creed.

-The Prayers of the People: We pray for ourselves and particularly on behalf of others.
+The Prayers of Intercession: We pray for ourselves and particularly on behalf of others.
 The prayer book offers different forms for these prayers, but the Prayers of the People always contain these six elements: The Universal Church, its members, and its mission; The Nation and all in authority; The welfare of the world; The concerns of the local community; Those who suffer and those in any trouble; and The departed (with commemoration of a saint when appropriate).

 The Confession of Sin: We ask God’s forgiveness for things done and things left undone.
 For those particularly in need of unburdening themselves of past wrongs, private confession is offered.